walnuthq/madara-docs/docs/concepts/data_availability.md

 The main benefit is cost-efficiency: off-chain storage is much cheaper and easier to manage than on-chain storage.

+A notable example of off-chain storage approach is with an approach called *Validium*.
+Data is stored off-chain and only proofs of its validity are posted on the settlement layer.

 ### Option 3: Don't store the data

 In some cases, storing all data may not be necessary.
 This can happen in the following scenarios: